tcilloni/fast-webflow/README.md

 <!--[![PyPI version](https://badge.fury.io/py/webflow-api.svg)](https://badge.fury.io/py/webflow-api)
 [![Python version](https://img.shields.io/pypi/pyversions/webflow-api.svg)](https://pypi.org/project/webflow-api)-->

-Python WebFlow CMS API Client is a Python library that provides a convenient interface to interact with the WebFlow CMS API.
-It simplifies the process of integrating your Python applications with the WebFlow content management system, allowing you to create, read, update, and delete items within your WebFlow collections.
+This Python library provides an **intuitive** and **fast** interface over WebFlow's API.
+It simplifies the process of integrating your Python applications with the WebFlow content management system (CMS), allowing you to create, read, update, and delete items within your WebFlow collections.

+Check out an example website built with the help of *fast-webflow*: [liguriasegreta.com](https://www.liguriasegreta.com)

 **DISCLAIMER**: This is an unofficial abstraction over WebFlow's API and I am not associated with the WebFlow team.

+## Roadmap
+- [ ] Add *e-commerce* functionality
+- [ ] Add *membership* functionality
+- [ ] Add tests
+- [ ] Finish documentation
+- [ ] Publish to PyPi

 ## Features
 - Authenticate with the WebFlow API using your API key